lauralonglastname/Interactive-Data-Vis-Sp2021/finalproject_MinWage/NOTES.md

 How do I create the fixed fed min wage line?
 I delete the entire area graph every time I try it out.

-What is happening at line 18 in html?
-What is the error?

 // /_ CREATE FIXED FED MIN WAGE LINE _/
 const lineFunction = d3.line()
 .x(d=> xScale(d.year))